-- One-Page Business Plan: as the name suggests, it is the quick summary of the entire business on one single page.
+As the name suggests, it is the quick summary of the entire business on one single page.
 Business vision & mission are explained in concise and to the point details.
 These forms of a business plan are a great source of information for outsiders such as customers, investors, etc. The simple format of these business plans is just great for the start-ups who just want to sketch up the entire business service in minimal words.

-- External Business Plan: these are the formal documents prepared for the outsiders.
+These are the formal documents prepared for the outsiders.
 These business plans are prepared for attracting the investors to fund a business, and these documents are used extensively as supporting documents in the loan application.
 A formal business plan is the extended version of the lean business plan.

-Structuring the business
+Structuring the Business